Cyunide/PlayerMarketByCyunide/README.md

 PlayerMarket is an addon for Exile that adds an app to the XM8 tablet that allows players to buy and sell their items.
 I found that allowing players to have an economy that's driven by other players instead of only having NPC/Traders adds depth, dynamic, and fun to the game!
 Don't be the server without it!

+## What's New

+You can now customize the mod!
+You can set the max global listing limit, max listings per player, min and max sell values!

 ## Credits

 Special thanks to Andrew and the Exile community for an awesome Arma game mode!